TeemuKoivisto/svelte-prosemirror/README.md

 ## Extras

 Since I have been crunching this problem for some time now, I also wanted to come up with the simplest editor architecture to divide my ProseMirror editor into extensions.
-There are many frameworks that do this, such as TipTap or Remirror, but I've long thought it can be made more simple.
+There are many frameworks that do this, such as [TipTap](https://tiptap.dev/) or [Remirror](https://remirror.io/), but I wanted to make something even simpler.

-In addition to this, I've made a wrapper to use these Svelte components as extensions as simply as possible.
-Instead of using classes like all the other contemporaries I'm leveraging the new TypeScript `satisfies` operator that allows type-checking the objects making the extensions super-lean and easy to understand.
-No inheritance, no leaky abstractions!

-I think I've also found out how to do this now that TypeScript announced `satisfies` operator in 4.9.
-So instead of using some super-class I can use an object:
+With TypeScript 4.9 came a new `satisfies` operator that I think fits this job perfectly.
+Using it I was able to ditch the `class`-based approach with inhereritance and just use plain objects:

 ```ts
 import Figcaption, { figcaptionAttrs, figcaptionSchema } from './Figcaption.svelte'